jonsag/piSchoolBell/README.md

 Install and configure OS
 =============================
-Download Raspbian Stretch Lite from https://www.raspberrypi.org/downloads/raspbian/
+Download Raspbian Stretch Lite from 'https://www.raspberrypi.org/downloads/raspbian/'.
-Choose the Light zip-file
+Choose the Light zip-file.

-Cd to where your download is
+Cd to where your download is.
 $ unzip 2017-11-29-raspbian-stretch-lite.zip

-Insert SD-card and find out drive letter
+Insert SD-card and find out drive letter.
 $ dmesg
-For example /dev/mmcblk0 or /dev/sdb
+For example '/dev/mmcblk0' or '/dev/sdb'.

-Unmount if mounted
+Unmount if mounted.
 $ umount /dev/mmcblk0p1
 $ umount /dev/mmcblk0p2

-Write image to SD-card
+Write image to SD-card.
 $ sudo dd bs=4M if=2017-11-29-raspbian-stretch-lite.img of=/dev/mmcblk0 conv=fsync status=progress

-Remove SD-card and insert it again to make new partitons visible
+Remove SD-card and insert it again to make new partitons visible.

-Mount the first partition
+Mount the first partition.
 $ sudo mount /dev/mmcblk0p1 /mnt/tmp

-Write empty file to boot partition to enable ssh at boot
+Write empty file to boot partition to enable ssh at boot.
 $ sudo touch /mnt/tmp/ssh

-Unmount
+Unmount.
 $ sudo umount /mnt/tmp

-Remove SD-card and insert it a Rpi connected to your local network and boot it up
+Remove SD-card and insert it a Rpi connected to your local network and boot it up.

 Rpi configuration
 -----------------------------
-Connect to Rpi via ssh
+Connect to Rpi via ssh.
-Login with user: pi and password:raspberry
+Login with user: 'pi' and password: 'raspberry'.

 Configure
 -----------------------------
 $ sudo raspi-config

 1		Change password
 2 N1	Change hostname
 2 N2	Set SSID and passphrase